hashicorp/terraform-provider-google/website/docs/r/access_context_manager_access_level.html.markdown

 * `vpc_ip_subnetworks` -
   (Optional)
-  CIDR block IP subnetwork specification.
+  A list of CIDR block IP subnetwork specification.
 Must be IPv4.

 <a name="nested_custom"></a>The `custom` block supports: